 Off.
 The.
 Chain.
 That’s still a thing the youths say right?
 Regardless, this is one of the major redeeming qualities of Saddlehorn.
 Flushing toilets, running water, AND electricity all greet you at the (very clean) bathrooms.

 Saddlehorn’s other saving grace?
 You’re a stone’s throw from the trails and the visitor’s center.
-This is especially important in the summer, since as I mentioned it’s hot as hell and you will want to start hiking early.
+This is especially important in the summer, since as I may have mentioned, it’s hot as hell and you will want to start hiking early.
 We rolled out of bed around sunrise, were on the trail by 6:30, and were taking Instagram-worthy photos by 6:40.
+The Monument has super beginner-friendly hiking, jaw-dropping views, and a fantastic visitors center.
 Read my beginner’s guide to hiking the Monument here.

 For some reason, I thought that being in the desert would mean no bugs.
 Instead, we were under siege by mosquitos immediately upon arriving.
 By 7:30 a.m., they were out in full force again.
 Another reason to make this campground just a stopover on your way to other sights and scenery!